Are you using your sense of humour to hide behind complicated emotions?

 The short answer is: Maybe.
 And a lot of people are.

-To me, humour was almost becoming a sign of weakness, like, tell me if there’s anything more unattractive in the world than a sarcastic middle aged white man.
-Smells like emotionally unavailable dick.
+To me, humour was almost becoming a sign of weakness, like, tell me if there’s anything more unattractive in the world than a sarcastic middle-aged white man.

 Well okay so, now that I know humour is a legitimate tool, and laughter is medicine, yada yada… I had to differentiate what toxic humour looks like.